Real Forms of Holomorphic Hamiltonian Systems: Introduction

-\begin{defn} A real form \(N\subset P\) is a \emph{real-Poisson form} of \((P,\pi)\) if \(N\) is a coisotropic submanifold of \((P,\pi_I)\).
-A real structure \(R\) on a holomorphic Poisson manifold \((P,\pi)\) will be called a \emph{real-Poisson structure} if
+\begin{Definition} A real form $N\subset P$ is a \emph{real-Poisson form} of $(P,\pi)$ if $N$ is a coisotropic submanifold of $(P,\pi_I)$ and an \emph{imaginary-Poisson form} if $N$ is a coisotropic submanifold of~$(P,\pi_R)$.
+A real structure $R$ on a holomorphic Poisson manifold will be called a \emph{real-} ($+$) or \emph{imaginary-}~($-$) \emph{Poisson structure} if